ftiasch/ccpc-final-2020/main/block-decipher/statement.md

 ## Output

-For each question, output two integers which denotes the result.
+For each question, output two integers which denote the found $x$ and $y$.

 <!--SAMPLES-->